decentralized-identity/org/chair_guides/chair_guidelines.md

 4. **Discord**:
    - Used by some groups for community engagement
    - Check with your specific group for Discord details

+5. **OpaVote**:
+   - Free account is usually enough to run one election
+   - For transparency and in case of challenges or legal complications, elections are best operated by DIF staff and using a DIF OpaVote account, where possible
+   - Decide carefully between running an "election" (1 secret unique ballot per email address; works best for groups already using a mailing list) and a "poll" (anyone with link can vote as many times as they have email addresses)
+   - San Francisco Ranked-Choice is usually the best option procedurally
+   - "No confidence" (in current chair(s)) and "no change" (null election, no new chairs) can be helpful options to include, beyond each candidate
+   - Set voting period carefully and explicitly warn group before it starts of the open and close dates, giving them time to update/re-register to mailing list if needed (for an election)

 ## Additional Responsibilities